leloz/re-coded-js-final-project/REVIEW.md

 ## Function
 ### AJAX Requests
-- [yes] All AJAX requests work properly.
+- [x] All AJAX requests work properly.
 - [yes] Large images, videos, and other media — anything that would significantly slow down the user's browsing experience — are loaded via AJAX requests.

 ### JavaScript Style